SushilSanjayBhile/Practice/go/goUdemy/README.md

         Also, The interesting thing is those 2 or more variable need not be of same datatype.

         ex.
 Look inside interesting/multipleVariables

+Fact 8) In go, there are 3 scopes for variables: Block, package, universal

+        i) For Block scope take a look inside interesting/variableScope/blockScope ii) For package scope take a look inside interesting/variableScope/packageScope iii) For universal scope take a look inside interesting/variableScope/universalScope